 Andrew was a founding member of FOIL in 1993 and held the post of treasurer for over 10 years as well as being president of FOIL in 2005, when he instigated a market debate on multi track personal injury behavioural reform, culminating in the Serious Injury Guide published in October 2015.
 He also won the award for Defendant Personal Injury Lawyer of the Year at the inaugural Personal Injury Awards in 2008.
-Andrew takes a very active role in the market on thought leadership and currently sits on the Civil Procedure Rules Committee, Serious Injury Guide Steering Group (comprising APIL and senior insurers) and sits on the Ogden Working Party.
+Andrew takes a very active role in the market on thought leadership and sat on the Civil Procedure Rules Committee from 2013 to 2019.
+He also sits on the Serious Injury Guide Steering Group (comprising APIL and senior insurers) and the Ogden Working Party.

 He has taken cases to the Court of Appeal, Supreme Court and European Court of Justice.
 Andrew is ranked by Chambers & Partners legal guide as a ‵Star Individual′, being highly regarded by peers and clients alike.
 Comments include “if he says something, then it is worth listening to" and “He will get to the resolution economically, efficiently and with style."

 The Lord Chancellor has announced the intention of the Government to carry out a review of the 2005 Constitutional Reform Act, an act that removed the Lord Chancellor’s role as head of the judiciary and led, to some, a politicisation of the role.
 Why should we be monitoring this review?